sosiristseng/blog-hugo-codeit/source/_posts/ssg/adv-syntax.md

 <!-- more -->

-The following sections will be
+The following sections would be

 ```markdown
 What you write in Markdown